Skip to main content

 CodeMeaning

-200Success. offer and message may be null if no eligible offer. impressionId is always present.
+200Success. offer may be null if no eligible offer.

-400Malformed request (invalid messagingPlatform, missing required fields, etc.).
+400Malformed request (missing required field, invalid attributes.countryCode, etc.).
 Don’t retry; fix the request.

 401Missing or invalid X-API-Key.